TheMoerp/external_csgo_cheat/README.md

 Antiflash is turned on by default and there is no toggle key.

 ##### Skinchanger
-The standart skinlayout is set my some nice skins.
-You can also get a new random skinlayout everytime you die.
-To toggle the randomness press **NUM_x**.

-##### Antirecoil
-Toggle the Antirecoil with the key **NUM_4**.
-Currently you can't move the mouse why spraying.

 Since the knifechanger can be pretty glitchy I recomment to create a autoconfig file for csgo.
-Just create a file named autoexec.txt in `Programm Files (x86)/Steam/steamapps/common/Counter-Strike Global Offensive/csgo/csfg` and write the following lines:
+Just create a file named *autoexec.txt* in `Programm Files (x86)/Steam/steamapps/common/Counter-Strike Global Offensive/csgo/csfg` and write the following lines:

     bind f4 "record 1;stop;"
     host_writeconfig

 Then save it and rename the file to *autoexec.cvg*.

-Now everytime the knifemodel or the skins won't load just press *F4* to force update.
+Now everytime the knifemodel or the skins won't load just press **F4** to force update.

+To change the skinlayout or change other configurations use the file *config.txt*.
-Just look up the skin IDs at [csgostash](https://csgostash.com/).
+You can look up skin IDs at [csgostash.com](https://csgostash.com/).

 #### USE AT YOUR OWN RISK!!!